Student Agenda

 Lunch Hour Routines

 Students will enjoy a recess break outside (weather permitting) from 10:50–11:25 a.m. and a lunch break from 11:25 – 11:45 a.m.
-For your convenience, lunches may be left on the desk placed in the front vestibule with your child’s name clearly labeled.
+For your convenience, lunches may be left on the desk placed in the front vestibule with your child’s name clearly labelled.
 Students who have to stay for lunch are expected to observe and follow the guidelines which have been established and clearly explained to them.

 No child staying for lunch is allowed to leave the school yard.